mkierzenka/SWDevProj/README.md

 ### ReceiverThread Info
-Receives WaitAndGet message it can't currently respond to -> add to MessageQueue msgsInProg_ Think of this queue as "linking" to KVStore's receivedMsgs_ (they are the same object for a KVStore-ReceiverThread pair) The field receivedMsgs_ is how ReceiverThread sends info to KVStore When new data is added to a KVStore (RT calls kv_->put()), KVStore adds it locally then checks the receivedMsgs_ Queue to see if anyone else was looking for the data that just came in It sends the responses if available
+Receives WaitAndGet message it can't currently respond to -> add to KVStore's msgsCache_ (map).
+When new data is added to a KVStore (RT calls kv_->put()), KVStore adds it locally, then checks the msgCache_ map to see if anyone else was looking for the data that just came in.
+It sends the responses if available

 ### Additional notes